-Wendy Brown is a licensed acupuncturist who, in 1990, graduated from the New England School of Acupuncture, the first accredited acupuncture institution in the United States.
-Wendy followed in the footsteps of her father, a western-trained doctor who preceded her as a N.E.S.A. graduate in 1985.
-Wendy is the first student in this country to have graduated in a familial lineage, becoming the 1st second-generation practitioner of Chinese medicine in the USA.
+Among these explorations was his thorough study and subsequent undertaking of acupuncture and Chinese herbal medicine.
+He preceded Wendy as a N.E.S.A. graduate in 1984 having completed 5 years of study in Acupuncture and Chinese herbal medicine.
 Her father’s erudite scope in the practices of both Western and Eastern medicines was a great privilege of perspective which Wendy intently absorbed under his tutelage.
-It was a privilege for both she and her father to be in the pioneering generation of Westerners who discovered the richness that lay in Chinese medicine, in a time when practitioners, teachers, and students of Chinese medicine in the West were few and the profession was getting on its feet.
+It was a privilege for them both, in the pioneering generation of Westerners who discovered the richness that lay in Chinese medicine, in a time when practitioners, teachers, and students of Chinese medicine in the West were few and the profession was getting on its feet.

 After completing post-graduate studies at N.E.S.A.
 Wendy spent six months in China studying at The Zhejiang College of Traditional Chinese Medicine in Hangzhou.
 Practicing as an intern under several esteemed physicians in a hospital facility, she gained a greater understanding in the practices of Traditional Chinese Medicine (TCM).
 Over the years, Wendy’s evolution and growth have been guided by teachings from accomplished scholars and practitioners who strongly influence modern currents of oriental medicine; namely, Dr. Giovanni Maciocia, Jeffrey Yuen, Bob Flaws, Chun-Han Zhu, Yeshi Dhonden, Kiiko Matsumoto, Stephen Birch, among significant others.

 Areas of Further Interest

 - Wendy’s experience has extended to the care of postpartum mothers and newborns as a home support provider/doula in the greater Boston area.
-This was an extensive and enriching 7 year work exploration that profoundly highlighted her understanding of the needs and marvels of ushering in new life.
+This was an extensive and enriching 7-year work exploration that profoundly highlighted her understanding of the needs and marvels of ushering in new life.